eclipse-theia/theia/doc/coding-guidelines.md

 <T>(x: T, y: T) => x === y
 ```

-* Always surround loop and conditional bodies with curly braces
+* Always surround loop and conditional bodies with curly braces.
-* Open curly braces always go on the same line as whatever necessitates them
+* Open curly braces always go on the same line as whatever necessitates them.
 * Parenthesized constructs should have no surrounding whitespace.
 A single space follows commas, colons, and semicolons in those constructs.
 For example:

 ```javascript